warriordeere/clipuploader/README.md

  3. Open the Commandline in the extracted folder
  4. Run `npm i`
  5. Modify the values of the entries in the `.env` file as you like
+ 6. Run `npm start` to start uploading the files from the specified folder

 > ⚠️ **Important:** <br>
 > `CLIENT_ID` and `CLIENT_SECRET` are mandatory!
 To retrieve this OAuth values see this short [tutorial](#tutorial-setup-youtube-api).

- 6. Run `npx ts-node script` to start uploading the files from the specified folder

 # Tutorial: Setup YouTube API
 1. Open the Google Cloud [website](https://console.cloud.google.com/).